-Gerard Best is an experienced Communications Specialist managing a diverse portfolio, including content strategy, institutional advertising, reputation management, stakeholder engagement, qualitative research, executive speechwriting, digital asset production (written, audio and video), and mainstream media relations and planning (television, radio and print).
+Gerard Best is an experienced Communications Specialist managing a diverse portfolio, including content strategy, institutional advertising, reputation management, stakeholder engagement, qualitative research, executive speechwriting, translation services, publication design, print brokerage, digital asset production (written, audio and video), and mainstream media relations and planning (television, radio and print).

-2013: World Bank's Caribbean Regional Communications Infrastructure Program - Communications Specialist
+2013: World Bank's Caribbean Regional Communications Infrastructure Program - Communications Consultant

 2010: The University of the West Indies, St Augustine – Executive Speechwriter for Campus Principal

 2005 – 2011: The University of the West Indies, St Augustine - Marketing & Communications Officer

 2012 – 2015: Guardian Media Limited - New Media Editor & News Editor

 2011 – 2012: Caribbean Communications Network - Online Editor